jiashuhan/rosters/README.md

 |----|-----|
 |Rust| >= 1.70 |

-With these tools properly installed, run `cargo install --path .` from the root directory of the project.
+With these tools properly installed, run `cargo build` from the root directory of the project to compile the binary file, which can be found at `./target/debug/rosters`.
 The Windows port builds against the MinGW toolchain.